Best Prime Day storage deals 2021

-If you're building a new PC or you want some extra storage for your Xbox Series X, Xbox Series S, PS5 or PS4, then these stellar Amazon Prime Day deals on M.2 NVMe SSDs and external drives will have you covered.
+If you're building a new PC or want some extra storage for your gaming console, then these stellar Prime Day storage deals on M.2 NVMe SSDs and external drives will have you covered.

-Not only do we have the best storage deals for gamers, but content creators who need tons of storage to offload those terabytes of 4K footage will also find great bargains here.
+Not only do we have the best Prime Day storage deals for gamers, but we're seeing Prime Day deals for content creators who need tons of storage to offload those terabytes of 4K footage will also find great bargains here.

 Unfortunately for PS5 owners, Sony is still working with third-party manufacturers to create specific NVMe SSDs that can work with the console.
 While a recent PS5 update made it possible to use external drives with the system, it can only be used to store, not play, PS5 games.
 To play a PS5 game saved on an external drive, the game has to be loaded back into the system's super-fast internal storage.